aionik-me/dot_projector/dot_projector/API_DOCUMENTATION.md

 this.palmData           // Current hand landmarks (21 points)
 this.videoElement       // Video element for camera feed this.isScanning         // Boolean: scanning state
+this.handedness         // 'Left' or 'Right' hand detection this.landmarkHistory    // Array of recent frames for stabilization this.historySize        // Number of frames to average (default: 5)
 ```

 ### Capture System